SamboyCoding/Cpp2IL/README.md

 As of Feb 14th, 2021, LibCpp2IL now supports Metadata v27 and v27.1 (Unity 2020.2.4), and DummyDLLs can be generated from games using these versions.

-However, due to some of the reshuffling of internal structures (namely, metadata usages) the analysis portion of Cpp2IL will not work for games targeting 2020.2 or later.
+As of Feb 16th, 2021, most of the analysis features should also now work for executables targeting v27.

 ## A note on x86-32 support